SundareshSankaran/azure_blob_quickstart/README.md

 <mark> (Initial Version - more details soon)</mark>

 ## Overview
-This is am emergent application to help users browse and download the contents of an Azure storage account.
+This is an emergent application to help users browse and download the contents of an Azure storage account.
 Why?
 Many applications, but the main motivation is to provide a convenient means of accessing Azure Blob storage and data from other applications, an example being SAS.

 # How to install